 Students continue to read and research in ELA.We completed our habitat gardens and are preparing a work/study plan for PSSA prep.

 We are continuing our Module 5 work which focuses on classic literature, simile, metaphor, poetry and text dependent analysis.

 Mrs. Whitson’s Mathematics Class:

 Mathpickle.com has some excellent thinking games and strategy work for young curious minds!
-The philosophy is interesting!!!
+The philosophy is intriguing…check it out!

 Round Tower Venus Flytrap Decimal challenge Pollinator Puzzles Multiplication Ballast